 Interestingly, such experience of travelling back to a past also occurred on holiday.
-Baiship's
+Baiship's holiday experience illustrates this.
+As baiship seeing a staff dressed like people from the Roman era, he felt being transported back to that ancient Roman Time:

-There was a finely-dressed lady in her Roman costumes sitting next to the

-Roman Bath, I took photos with her, as if I had travelled across time and space.
+There was a finely-dressed lady in her Roman costumes sitting next to the Roman Bath, I took photos with her, as if I had travelled across time and space.